Kelly Ladnerkladner@madison-schools.com(601) 859-0376

 About the Teacher

 I have lived in Madison County my entire life and am a graduate of Madison County Schools.
-I recently graduated from the University of Southern Mississippi with a degree in Biological Sciences and a minor in Chemistry.
+I graduated from the University of Southern Mississippi with a degree in Biological Sciences and a minor in Chemistry.
 SMTTT!
+I recently completed my masters in Educational Leadership from the University of Mississippi and am currently working on my Ph.D. in Educational Leadership.
 I enjoy traveling and spending time with friends and family.
 I am looking forward to having a great year at Germantown Middle School.
-Please email me if you have any questions or concerns.
-Go Mavs!Helpful Hints
+Please do not hesitate to email me if you have any questions or concerns.
+Go Mavs!Classroom PhilosophyThroughout this year I want you to remember a few things:

 I encourage both students and parents to sign-up for my Remind 101.
-In order to sign up, you can text @7science18 (include the @ sign) to the number 81010.
-I will not send daily reminders through Remind 101, but I will send reminders about upcoming tests or important school information.
+In order to sign up, you can text @ladner20a for A-Day and @ladner20b for B-Day (include the @ sign) to the number 81010.
+I will not send daily reminders through Remind, but I will send reminders about upcoming tests or important school information.

-1. Mav Marks will be checked after students have completed for ten days.
-We will correct them every day, so they will be graded for accuracy.
+1. Mav Marks will be checked after students have completed them for ten days.
+We will correct them every day, so they will be graded for accuracy and/or completeness.
 Each day is worth ten points.
-Mav Marks will count as a minor grade.

 3. Quizzes will be given throughout a unit in order to gage student’s understanding of the material.
 Pop quizzes may also be given throughout the unit.
 Quizzes will count as a minor grade.